Researchers are taking advantage of the vital roles that electricity plays in our bodies to advance medicine.

-"Electricity is life," says David Rhees, executive director of the Bakken Library and Museum in Minneapolis.
-The Bakken museum is dedicated entirely to the history and applications of electricity and magnetism in biology and medicine.
+"Electricity is life," says David Rhees.
+He's the executive director of the Bakken Library and Museum in Minneapolis.
+It is dedicated entirely to the history and applications of electricity and magnetism in biology and medicine.

 The museum has a lot to keep up with.
 As scientists learn more about the electrical signals that whiz through our bodies and the electrical pulses that tell our hearts to beat, they are finding new ways to use electricity to save lives.

 Research on the nervous systems of animals and people are helping scientists design machines that help diagnose and treat brain conditions and other problems.
-New drugs are being developed to regulate the body's electrical pulses when things go wrong in response to injury or disease.
+New drugs are being developed to regulate the body's electrical pulses when injury or disease makes things go wrong.

-Electricity is everywhere, thanks to the unique structure of the universe.
+Electricity is everywhere, thanks to the unique structure of our universe.
 Matter, which is basically everything you see and touch, is made up of tiny units called atoms.
-Atoms themselves are made up of even tinier parts called protons and neutrons, which form the atom's core, and electrons, which move around outside the core.
+Atoms themselves are made up of even tinier parts called protons and neutrons.
+Those tiny particles form the atom's core.
+Orbiting outside that core are an atom's electrons.

-Protons have a positive electrical charge, and electrons have a negative electrical charge.
+Protons have a positive electrical charge.
+Electrons have a negative charge.
 Normally, an atom has an equal number of electrons and protons.
-The positive and negative charges cancel each other out, so the atom is neutral.
+Their positive and negative charges cancel each other out.
+That leaves the atom electrically neutral.

-The first person to discover that electricity plays a role in animals was Luigi Galvani, who lived in Italy in the late 18th century.
-He found that electricity can cause a dissected frog's leg to twitch, showing a connection between electrical currents traveling along an animal's nerve and the action of muscles.
+The first person to discover that electricity plays a role in animals was Luigi Galvani.
+He lived in Italy in the late 18th century.
+Electricity can cause a dissected frog's leg to twitch, he found.
+This showed a connection between electrical currents traveling along an animal's nerves and the action of muscles.

-All animals that move have electricity in their bodies, says Rodolfo Llinas, a neuroscientist at New York University's School of Medicine.
-Everything we see, hear, and touch gets translated into electrical signals that travel between the brain and the body via special nerve cells called neurons.
+All animals that move have electricity in their bodies, notes Rodolfo Llinas.
+He's a neuroscientist at New York University's School of Medicine.
+Everything we see, hear, and touch gets translated into electrical signals that move between the brain and the body.
+They travel along special nerve cells called neurons.

 Electricity is the only thing that's fast enough to carry the messages that make us who we are, Llinas says.
 "Our thoughts, our ability to move, see, dream, all of that is fundamentally driven and organized by electrical pulses," he says.
 "It's almost like what happens in a computer but far more beautiful and complicated."